-This month's Chart of the Month is unique because of the technique used to create it.
+This Power Chart is unique because of the technique used to create it.
 Multiple objects in a circular pattern are difficult to connect in a manner that is balanced and symmetrical.
 Most connectors attach to one of the several points on the perimeter of the circle, which is fine in some cases, but looks awkward in others.
 The lines should appear to flow from the center of a circle to the center of then connected circle, which is vastly more visually appealing.
-The technique shown in the video for this Chart of the Month will make creating these connections easy and fast.Helpful tips:
+The technique shown in the video for this Power Chart will make creating these connections easy and fast.Helpful tips:

 - To create these layouts, begin with a framework in the RE076 series.
 The connections in these frameworks provide the starting point for adding your own connections.

 - Once you have created your own connections, you may wish to reduce the size of the circles so that they do not interfere with the connections.

 - Remove the space between the text and the edges of the circle by making the internal margins 0 on top and bottom and on left and right – go to the Format AutoShape menu and click on the Text Box tab to make these adjustments

 - Word wrap text in AutoShape should be unchecked – break the line with shift-returns instead of having PowerPoint do it for you

 - Reduce the line spacing to 0.85 or 0.9 instead of 1 point